webpack/webpack.js.org/content/configuration/output.md

 pathinfo: true
 ```

-Note it also adds some info about tree shaking to the generate bundle.
+Note it also adds some info about tree shaking to the generated bundle.

 ## `output.publicPath`

 `string`

-This is a pretty important option when using on-demand-loading or loading external resources like images, files, etc. If an incorrect value is specified you'll receive 404 errors while loading these resources.
+This is an important option when using on-demand-loading or loading external resources like images, files, etc. If an incorrect value is specified you'll receive 404 errors while loading these resources.

 This option specifies the **public URL** of the output directory when referenced in a browser.
 A relative URL is resolved relative to the HTML page (or `<base>` tag).
 Server-relative URLs, protocol-relative URLs or absolute URLs are also possible and sometimes required, i. e. when hosting assets on a CDN.